preemptive/r8-docs/README.md

 Make sure that you have set `minifyEnabled` for all of the build types on which you want R8 to run.
 See [Enabling R8](#enabling) for details.

+>PreEmptive Protection and DashO are trademarks of PreEmptive Solutions, LLC.<br/>
 >Android is a trademark of Google LLC.<br/>
 >GitHub is a registered trademark of GitHub, Inc.<br/>
 >Gradle is a registered trademark of Gradle, Inc.